3. Sequential and other types in Python#

 ## a = 1, b = 2, args = (3, 4, 5), kwargs = {'spam': 6, 'eggs': 7}

 We see that *args gathers all the positionally matched arguments (except a and b, which were set explicitly) into a tuple.
-On the other hand, **kwargs is a dictionary that stores all keyword arguments not featured in the function’s parameter list.
+On the other hand, **kwargs is a dictionary that stores all keyword arguments that are not mentioned in the function’s parameter list.

 From time to time, we will be coming across *args and **kwargs in various contexts.
 Study what matplotlib.pyplot.plot uses them for (by calling help(plt.plot)).